 - Education and Science»

-Epicurus The Famous Greek Philosopher and the concept of Happiness
+Epicurus The Famous Greek Philosopher and 3 Strategies for Happiness

 A Brief Introduction To Epicurus

 Happiness is a state of mind that many of us seek, yet that happiness seems to elude us.
 There is one person in particular who I believe had the best idea about happiness.
 And that person’s name is Epicurus.
 Epicurus was born in the Greek island of Samos in the year 341 BC and he died in 270 BC.
 Among his many accomplishments there is one aspect that needs to be discussed.
 Epicurus had a philosophy that men and women could be happy by using three techniques.
 I wish that they taught these things to our schoolchildren today but they don’t.